Blog

 Step 1: Set Measurable Goals

-Setting clear, measurable goals also makes it easy to evaluate CPQ and determine whether it’s working well for your company.
+Setting clear, measurable goals makes it easy to evaluate the CPQ and determine whether it’s working and reduces errors.

 Some typical goals for CPQ include: